Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Akron Stats and Trends

-- Thus far this season Akron has two wins against the spread.
+- So far this season Akron has two wins against the spread.

-- This year, the Zips are winless against the spread when entering a game as an underdog of 19.5 points or more.
+- This season, the Zips are winless against the spread when entering a game as an underdog of 20 points or more.

-- Akron's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Akron's games this season have hit the over on three of six set point totals (50%).

-- Akron is 2-1 against the spread and 2-1 overall when the team records more than 23.3 points.
+- When Akron records more than 23.3 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Akron picks up over 352.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Akron picks up more than 352.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Zips have turned the ball over eight times this season, four more turnovers than the RedHawks have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.